 4. Prague, Czech Republic

 A prosperous and bustling city – today, Prague attracts more tourists than ever as one of the most beautiful cities in Europe.
-This is personally one of my favorite European cities as it’s incredibly affordable too.
+This is one of my favorite European cities as it’s incredibly affordable.
 Its picturesque veils both a dark legacy and a resilient past.

 From about AD 870, Prague has withstood numerous overthrows, invasions, fires, and floods.
 This reputation for survival and perseverance has made the Czech capital extremely fascinating!